 III.
 Member Agreement

 B. How This Agreement May Be Amended

-To become a GIG Member, you are required to complete the member application process (“Membership Application”) through the Mobile App.
+To become a GIG Member, you are required to complete the member application process (“Membership Application”), which may be completed through the Mobile App or by contacting Member Support.
 We may update the Membership Application from time to time, including as part of our efforts to improve the GIG Services and to better protect GIG Members.
 In addition, you are required to meet and maintain all of the following criteria (“Eligibility Criteria”) to become and remain a GIG Member and to use the GIG Services:

 - be at least 18 years of age;